NieneB/InternshipReport/index.md

 Scale is needed

-Not the best way to visualize the correlation which the fieldnames have to their surrounding.
+Not the best way to visualize the correlation which the field-names have to their surrounding.

 # Recommendations